 I am a qualified and registered member of the BACP (British Association of Counsellors and Psychotherapists) and adhere to the ethical guidelines and standards, as set out by the BACP, which assures clients of a high standard of professional care.
 I work integratively, with each individual clients’ needs at the forefront of the therapeutic work.

-I have worked in varying counselling environments, including bereavement and loss; alcohol and drug rehabilitation and private practice.
+I have worked in varying counselling environments such as bereavement and loss; alcohol and drug rehabilitation and private practice.
 As part of ongoing training and self-development I regularly attend training days and workshops.

-During the week, I run a private practice, working out of Sevenoaks, where there is off-street parking, close to bus routes and a nearby superstore.
-I offer daytime, evening and weekend counselling and psychotherapy sessions - I would encourage you to contact me for more specific availability; according to your requirements.
+During the week, I run my private practice from Sevenoaks, where there is off-street parking, close to bus routes and a nearby superstore.
+I offer daytime and evening counselling and psychotherapy sessions - I would encourage you to contact me for more specific availability; according to your requirements.

 I provide a safe, warm and welcoming therapeutic space in which you can explore your concerns, grow and develop, at your own pace.
-Asking for help is not ‘a sign of weakness’; it demonstrates strength, courage and respect for oneself.
-I'd encourage you to be brave, care for yourself enough, and seek assistance with life's challenges.
+Asking for help demonstrates strength, courage and respect for oneself.

 Thank you for reading my profile.